Skip to main content

 • Multi-event days where one QR code covers ceremony, lunch, and party

-• Mixed-generation guest lists where grandparents and college friends all need to participate
+• Mixed-generation guest lists where grandparents and college friends all participate

-• Hosts who want to assign co-hosts so siblings or friends can help manage uploads during the event
+• Hosts who want to assign co-hosts to help manage uploads

 Honest limitations:

-• Requires printing QR codes and placing signage before the event.
-Budget 5-10 minutes for setup at each venue.
+• Requires printing QR codes and placing signage (5-10 minutes per venue)

-• Guest participation improves significantly with visible signs and at least one verbal mention from the host.
+• Guest participation improves with visible signs and at least one verbal mention

 For a step-by-step setup walkthrough, see our guide on setting up a graduation party pictures QR code .